Georgia Court Records

 How do You Get a Traffic Ticket Reduced in Georgia?

 Fines and fees for traffic tickets in Georgia are fixed.
 Typically, traffic fines are set in ranges that the courts rule on at the court’s discretion.
 In some cases, the courts add surcharges to the ticket fees; however, the total amount may not exceed the law’s maximum range.
 In Georgia, some traffic court magistrates or judges may reduce the offender’s speed (for a speeding ticket) in exchange for a guilty plea.
-Alleged offenders who cannot pay traffic tickets in full must appear in court or contact the court clerk directly to learn the appropriate course of action.
+Alleged offenders who cannot pay traffic tickets in full may appear in court or contact the court clerk directly to learn the appropriate course of action.

 Can you Get a Speeding Ticket Dismissed in Georgia?

-In Georgia, traffic tickets are only dismissed if the court dismisses the case.
+In Georgia, traffic tickets may be dismissed if the court dismisses the case.
 The state of Georgia does not dismiss speeding tickets when offenders take driver improvement courses.
 The offender may be able to work out a deal with the prosecutor to reduce the penalties.
 In this case, the speeding offense may not show up on the offender’s record.
 The offender may not accumulate driving record points, but it may not be possible to have the speeding ticket dismissed.

 What Happens if You Plead Guilty to a Traffic Ticket in Georgia?